 Footings poured.
 Stumps, piers, or columns complete.
 Internal and external drainage complete.
 Electrical gas and plumbing, rough in below the floor complete.
 Floor slab poured.

 3. Wall plate height

 Completion of the walls of the structure that provide a platform for the construction of roof frame.
 All window and door frames have been built into the walls and internal walls have been constructed.

-Roof cover of the building has been installed, along with all valley flashings or gutters, fascia and down pipes.
-Depending on the type of roof material being used, flashings and linings have been installed and ridge capping placed but not necessarily grouted so that the roof is water tight.
-In some cases down pipes may be incomplete to facilitate painting or rendering at a later time.
+The roof cover of the building has been installed, along with all valley flashings or gutters, fascia, and down pipes.
+Depending on the type of roof material being used, flashings and linings have been installed and ridge capping placed but not necessarily grouted so that the roof is watertight.
+In some cases, down pipes may be incomplete to facilitate painting or rendering later.